• Skip to main content

 Photo Wikimedia Commons Joconde Database

 The structure would include two massively long wings, outbuildings, courtyards, and even a stately residence for the horses and hounds.
-The goal is opulence which was achieved.
+The goal was opulence which was achieved.

 To fully understand how large the grounds are you would need to visit in person, in which case we recommend looking at guided tours of Versailles, but the estate is rivaled by few.

 In 1710 the Palace was proclaimed “finished” with Louis XIV now over 70 years old spending much of his life fighting wars and building Versailles.
-In 1715 Louis XIV would contract gangrene and die leaving his crown to Louis XV.
-He handed over the crown to his now 5 year old grandson.
+In 1715 Louis XIV contracted gangrene and died, leaving his crown to Louis XV.
+He handed over the crown to his then 5-year-old grandson.

 Louis XV